hyecheol123/generic-auth-api/README.md

   Passwords are secured by cryptographic hash function.
   This let the others except for the user, including server admin, not to look up the password.

-- **Remove Users**
+- **Remove Users** `DELETE /admin/user/{username}`

   This API let admin user (or other services) to remove existing user's login credential from the server.

+  Cannot delete admin account that currently running this API.
+  Will also logout from all sessions associated with the account.

 - **Login** `POST /login` (with username and password)